st-matskevich/local-wake/README.md

 This approach merges the advantages of both categories described above: it supports user-defined wake words like traditional deterministic methods, while benefiting from the enhanced feature representations and noise robustness provided by neural models.
 The result is a system that delivers good precision and flexibility without requiring extensive model training or large datasets.

 ## To do
-- Consider using fast DTW implementation to reduce CPU usage
 - Consider using a small model on top of feature extraction for comparison instead of DTW
+- Consider rebuilding the model to use a different inference engine
 - Consider using VAD for audio preprocessing
 - Consider using noise suppression for audio preprocessing
 - Perform accuracy testing